 From there, the trail continues along through the forest and valley.
 It’s a prime spot for birders, and we stopped multiple times to listen to their calls.
 When you reach the end of the first forest section, you come to the alluvial fan of the Robertson Glacier.

 Come prepared for some smart route-finding and waterproof shoes, or perhaps some hiking sandals.
 The fan spreads across the trail with multiple streams and flooded sections.
 It wasn’t difficult, but it does take some time to make it across the streams about 500m in length.

 After you make your way across the flooded sections of trails, you reach more forest.
 This is where the trail begins to ascend to an alpine meadow.
 It’s a pretty steep climb but easy enough for most people to handle without too much of a struggle.
 From there, it takes around a half-hour to reach a sub-alpine meadow filled with wildflowers.

 The meadow continues for a while until another uphill climb finally reaches the highest point of the pass.
-It comes in at 2,380 meters and then drops back down before entering Banff National Park and Palliser Pass.
+It comes in at 2,380 meters and then drops down before entering Banff National Park and Palliser Pass.

 From the top of the pass, you have some commanding views of the peaks in the area.
-Some of the famous peaks include Mt.
+Some famous peaks include Mt.
 Birdwood, Assiniboine, and Mount Sir Douglas.
 Assiniboine is easily one of the more popular mountains known for its perfectly shaped peak and is the sixth highest mountain in the Canadian Rockies.

-I really would have loved to summit Snow Peak as it looked like an easy scramble.
-However, the thunderstorm that rolled in just as we made the pass was one of the most threatening we’ve seen in the mountain.
+I would have loved to summit Snow Peak as it looked like an easy scramble.
+However, the thunderstorm that rolled in just as we made the pass was one of the most threatening we’ve seen in the mountains.
 Heavy rain mixed with light hail, high winds, and lighting.